wechicken456/Codenames-AI/README.md

 Competition agents must abide the rules of Codenames regarding valid clues, and not attempt to manipulate the limitations of this framework in order to gain an unfair advantage.
 This includes, but is not limited to:
 * Using their clue to indicate the position of words to select rather than by language association (e.g., using the clue "Four-Two" to indicate the position of word(s)).
 * Using compound or misspelled words in their clue to provide additional information (e.g., using the clue "Bearbirdfox" to indicate multiple words).
-* Using non-English of foreign words for their clues.
+* Using non-English or foreign words for their clues.

 Full rules on valid clues can be found in the official game rulebook (https://czechgames.com/files/rules/codenames-rules-en.pdf).
 Agent clues will be reviewed by the competition organisers and any agents repeatedly breaking these rules or otherwise violating the spirit of the game will be disqualified.